Gardyn Reduces Workload by 70%, Grows 2x After Implementing Computer Vision

 Gardyn makes reliable home growing easy.
 Their smart, indoor vertical hydroponic systems help customers monitor the growth and health of their plants, notifying customers via Gardyn’s app when their plants need attention.

-- Achieved higher accuracy models than Microsoft Azure Custom Vision
+- Accuracy higher than Microsoft Azure Custom Vision